KacperChodubski/CrystalBalloon/README.md

 1. Open Anaconda Prompt and navigate into project directory `cd path_to_repo`
 2. Run `conda env create`
-3. Run `conda actiave CB` or set interpreter in your ide
+3. Run `conda activate CB` or set interpreter in your ide

 # Usage